 Please note that Jayne Sarah Therapies does not use automated decision-making tools, including profiling.

 When an individual visits www.jaynesarah.co.uk, I use Google analytics who are considered a third party service, to collect information about what visitors do when they click on my website, e.g. which page they visit the most.
 Google analytics only collect non-identifiable data which means I or they cannot identify who is visiting.
 Jayne Sarah Therapies will always be transparent when it comes to collecting personal data and will be clear about how that data is processed.

-Design Twelve is a third-party service that hosts Jayne Sarah Therapies website.
-Design Twelve and Jayne Sarah Therapies have a Data Sharing Agreement to ensure that all data acquired through the website is handled and stored confidentially and securely, within the guidelines of this policy and GDPR.
+Design Twelve is a third-party service that hosts Jayne Sarah Therapies website and provides a GDPR Compliant, encrypted, online database and notekeeping service called Theranotes.
+Design Twelve and Jayne Sarah Therapies have a Data Sharing Agreement to ensure that all data acquired through the website and Theranotes are handled and stored confidentially and securely, within the guidelines of this policy and GDPR.

 Rombourne Executive Services Ltd